 Are interviews required?

-Interviews are an optional part of the admissions process that allow us to get to know applicants better.
+Interviews are an optional and recommended part of the admissions process that allow us to get to know applicants better.
 They are scheduled upon request according to availability.

 How do I arrange an interview?

 To arrange an interview, call 800-222-2419 ext.
 2. Early Action interviews are conducted between August 1 and November 1, and Regular Action interviews occur between December 1 and February 1.
 Please be aware that interview appointments fill quickly, especially those spots within the last two weeks of the deadline.